Q: How do I find out which channels I can get with an OTA Antenna?

 - Straight bars (ie. rabbit ears = simple half-wave dipole antenna) are VHF elements.

-Typically rabbit ears are good for VHF and loop for UHF.
+Typically rabbit ears are good for VHF (channels 2-13) and loop for UHF (`4-69).
 The flat “leaf” antenna are good at UHF.
-You will see antennas with loops and bars.
+You will see antennas with both loops and bars.>

 Can I build my own antenna?

 Yes.
-However, stick to proven online designs such as the pennyloop, stealth antenna, bowtie, etc. These DIY antennas have been designed my engineers with the proper calculated loop and bar lengths.
-May not look pretty as those bought online in plastic, but they do work!
+However, stick to proven online designs such as the Gray-Hoverman, pennyloop, stealth hawk, bowtie, etc. These DIY antennas have been designed my engineers with the proper calculated loop and bar lengths.
+May not look pretty as those bought online, but they do work!

 Do I need an Amplified Antenna?